Adam Lobell House

-The Adam Lobell House is a historic house located at 15715 LA 16 in French Settlement, Louisiana.
+The Adam Lobell House is a historic house located at 15715 Louisiana Highway 16 in French Settlement, Louisiana, United States.

 Built in c.1862 for Adam Lobell, the house is a one-story frame cottage in French Creole style.
 It remained property of the Lobell family for three generations until it was sold to Robert and Florita Denny.
 Despite a certain number of alterations, the house retains its historic integrity.

 The house was listed on the National Register of Historic Places on May 14, 1992.